 Yes.
 While VBA is effective for automation and workflow logic, some financial models, simulations, and large calculation engines exceed what VBA can handle efficiently.
 We have experience building high-performance C++ calculation engines for scenarios where speed and scale matter.
 Excel can act as the interface or control layer, while heavy computation runs in a compiled engine and returns results back to Excel or connected systems.

 Yes.
-We support small, well-defined VBA projects as well as larger system rebuilds.
+We support small VBA projects as well as larger system rebuilds.
 This includes fixes to reporting models, finance tools, simulations, and legacy macros.
-VBA development is available at $50 per hour, with no long-term commitment required.
+The cost for small projects is usually around $300.